Rudra-IISC/Edge-AI-Based-Smart-Irrigation/README.md

 * Both the ESP32 and the Raspberry Pi Pico W connect to your local Wi-Fi network.
 * They use the HiveMQ MQTT broker for communication.
 The Pico W will likely publish sensor data and potentially send commands, while the ESP32 will subscribe to commands to control the relay and thus the water pump.

-**Important Notes:**

-* Always refer to the datasheets of your specific components for accurate pin assignments and voltage requirements.
-* Ensure that the power ratings of your power banks and the 12V battery are sufficient for the connected devices.
-* Double-check all wiring connections before powering on the system to avoid damage to the components.

-**Network and Communication:**

-* Both the ESP32 and the Raspberry Pi Pico W connect to your local Wi-Fi network.
-* They use the HiveMQ MQTT broker for communication.
-The Pico W will likely publish sensor data and potentially send commands, while the ESP32 will subscribe to commands to control the relay and thus the water pump.

-**Important Notes:**

-* Always refer to the datasheets of your specific components for accurate pin assignments and voltage requirements.
-* Ensure that the power ratings of your power banks and the 12V battery are sufficient for the connected devices.
-* Double-check all wiring connections before powering on the system to avoid damage to the components.

 ## Usage